MicrosoftDocs/azure-dev-docs/articles/java/java/java-sdk-azure-release-notes.md

 Any breaking changes from Preview versions for those services are marked with the @Beta annotation.

-If you are migrating your code to 1.3.0, you can use [these notes](https://github.com/Azure/azure-sdk-for-java/blob/master/notes/prepare-for-1.3.0.md) to prepare your existing code for the 1.3 version.
+If you're migrating your code to 1.3.0, you can use [these notes](https://github.com/Azure/azure-sdk-for-java/blob/master/notes/prepare-for-1.3.0.md) to prepare your existing code for the 1.3 version.

 ### Generally available in V1.3